In the next 40 years, four out of ten Christians worldwide will live in sub-Saharan Africa.

 A group of Christians in Nigeria will do anything to study Scripture—even if that means meeting at midnight.

-The members of Christ Foundation Church wanted their leaders trained in the Precept study method.
+The members of Christ Foundation Church wanted their leaders trained in the Precept Bible Study Method.
 Unfortunately, the only time they were able to meet was between 10:00 PM and 3:00 AM, during the darkest hours of the night.
 This didn’t dampen their enthusiasm, and a local Precept instructor agreed to lead the training.

-During the workshop, the group learned the basics of Precept’s method and how to use a 40-Minute study.
+During the workshop, the group learned the basics of Precept’s Bible Study Method and how to use a 40-Minute study.
 The leaders worked through Fatal Distractions: Conquering Destructive Temptations, and 16 people attended the workshop.

 The adults sat in circles and discussed the lesson together, their children sleeping on the floor beside them.
 Some children participated alongside the adults, expanding the reach of the training.

 Now, Christ Foundation Church is using Precept studies in all 16 of their small groups.
 Because they were willing to sacrifice their sleep and energy for the sake of knowing Scripture, roughly 200 people are engaging with God through His Word!

 When people know God through studying His Word, lives change.
 For Almaze, encountering God’s truth and character prompted her to do something she hadn’t thought was possible—it allowed her to forgive.

 Almaze is a member of the Kolfe Gunet Church Ladies Group in central Ethiopia.
 She and the other women asked a local Precept instructor to lead a training workshop based on the 40-Minute study Forgiveness: Breaking the Power of the Past.
 Over the course of three Saturdays, the Holy Spirit began to speak to them.